alexStaceyWarwick/lifelong-learning-system-template/Templates/Decision Template.md

 ## Outcome

 `What actually happened?
-Create a task in this section to setup a time to revisit the decision.`
+Create a task in this section to set up a time to revisit the decision.`

 ## Retrospective